Everything Microsoft Partners need to know about DAP to GDAP

-Microsoft have announced that starting 22nd May 2023, they will begin transitioning active and inactive DAP relationships to GDAP with limited Azure Active Directory (AD) roles.
+Microsoft has announced that starting 22nd May 2023, they will begin transitioning active and inactive DAP relationships to GDAP with limited Azure Active Directory (AD) roles.
 They will provide clarity on the roles by 15th March 2023.
 To ensure that intY can fully support you and your customers, please do not deactivate GDAP or DAP relationships within Partner Centre.

 What is GDAP?

 GDAP is a security feature that provides partners with least-privileged access following the Zero Trust cybersecurity protocol.
 It allows partners to configure granular and time-bound access to their customers’ workloads in production and sandbox environments.